GitMeP/LLMs-Hallucination/Explanation.md

 Every day we use AI tools like **ChatGPT**, **Gemini**, or other assistants.
 Most of the time, they give useful answers.
 But sometimes, when they don’t know the real answer, instead of saying *“I don’t know”*, they actually **make something up**.

-I know, that sounds crazy—but yeah, it happens! 🤯
+I know, that sounds crazy but yeah, it happens! 🤯

 ---